 The 4-3-3 set up proved victorious for his side against Liverpool and in multiple league games this season and could have seen his side's fortune change tonight if deployed.

 Madrid lacked the urgency to run at Chelsea's defence and stretch the Blues in behind.
-The expected goals department saw Madrid xG total 0.45, and Tuchel's Chelsea managing an xG of 3.56.
+The expected goals department saw Madrid xG total 0.45, whereas Tuchel's Chelsea managed an xG of 3.56.